kailash-manasarovar/statement/docs/timeline/2026/august.md

 - So it's like that.
 - Anything else is hit-or-miss speculation, as you may have noticed.
 - So Thank You Father for Your Love, Care, Guidance and for never leaving me/us.
-- And I'll put a photo of the actual eclipse on here, but for now here's a different one.

 ![Eclipse](../../content/images/eclipse.webp)

 - We made it, my love.
 (We used to chat about this eclipse a lot, back in the day on X :D)
-- A photo from right over [Irene's](../2024/august.md#irene-the-plate-lady) house/business/home town would be a miracle of miracles.
-- I sense she's never stopped praying for justice either.
 - *Can we go home now?*... oh wait!

 ![Brody and Hooper paddling home](../../content/images/brody-and-hooper-paddling-home.jpg)